ruby-processing/JRubyArt-examples/external_library/java/PixelFlow/README.md

 @skylight = DwSkyLight.new(context, scene_display, mat_scene_bounds)
 ```

 In __antialiasing.rb__ if we just use the overloaded `color` method, jruby complains of overloaded method but guesses right and chooses the correct java signature (float, float, float).
 Mainly to show how we can do it, we provide an alias method `color_float` that avoids the look up cost in detecting the correct signature, this is not generally important if you can put up with the warning.

+The ControlP5 library is overly complicated and does not seem to work with JRubyArt, built in `control_panel` is much simpler to use.